-The MSW composition in 2014-2020 was adopted based on the data for 2013.

-For the more detailed composition of MSW in 1900-2020, see Fig. 7.4 as well as Table A3.4.2.
+The missing data of waste composition for the remaining years 1991-2005, 2007-2010 were estimated by linear interpolation.
+The MSW composition for 2014-2021 was adopted based on the data for 2013.
+For the more detailed composition of MSW in 1900-2021, see Fig. 7.4 as well as Table A3.4.2 of Annex.

-The content of biodegradable carbon $(DOC_j)$ .
+The content of biodegradable carbon ( $DOC_j$ ).
 The model uses default DOC values for all the components to 2006 IPCC Guidelines [1] (see Table 7.6).

-In 2012, the field and laboratory experiments on DOC determination in food waste were carried out [26].
+In 2012, the field and laboratory experiments on DOC determination in food waste were carried out [25].
 The results have shown that DOC for food waste probably may be much lower than the IPCC 2006 default value but taking into account the singularity and non-systematic character of the study an additional activity is needed to develop national coefficient.